Credential maintenance

 Your Editors Canada certification credential(s) remain(s) in good standing as long as you comply with the credential maintenance requirements.

-If special circumstances prevent you from earning 100 points during your five-year reporting period, please contact the Certification Steering Committee.
+If special circumstances prevent you from earning 100 points during your five-year reporting period, please contact the certification steering committee.

 If you fall behind in your credential maintenance obligations, we’ll contact you and offer you the opportunity to comply before we take any action to suspend your credential(s).